Skip to main content

 Whether the worker is full time or part time or paid by commission, days of absence with pay are calculated in the same way as the statutory holiday indemnity.

-Do not hesitate to use monCalcul to estimate the amount.
+You can use monCalcul to estimate the amount.

-Examples of how to calculate the amount
+Examples of how to calculate the indemnity

-Fannie has a regular schedule
+- Fannie has a regular schedule

 Fannie is entitled to 2 days of absence with pay per year for health reasons.
 If she has not already used these 2 days of absence, her employer must pay 2 of the days she was absent.